epfl-ada/ada-2022-project-croquemadame/readme.md

 #### 5. GitHub site building and data story redaction.

-## Proposed Timeline
+##### **The Small YouTuber's Guide to Fame DataStory**

+We will follow the journey of a small youtuber asking for advices and buzzing on YouTube : [Link to our website](https://zwierski.github.io/croquemADAme-datastory/)

 ***
-18.11.22 P2 deadline

-- Small data analysis

-02.12.22 Homework 2 deadline

-06.12.22 Do the final analysis

-10.12.22 Begin of the redaction of the data story

-14.12.22 Finish the code and visualizations

-19.12.22 Finish datastory

-23.12.22 Milestone 3 deadline

 ## Organization within the team
-***
 A list of internal milestones up until project Milestone P3.
-* Ludovic : Data analysis (Comparison, Anova), visualization
+* Ludovic : Preprocessing, Data analysis, web site building
 * Margaux Z : Data story and web site building
 * Carolina : Data story and web site building
-* Margaux R : Data analysis (Title, categories), visualization
+* Margaux R : Data analysis, visualization, web site building